I'm interested! How do I apply?

 Over the 2 year program:

-- There are 12 site visits (1-2 hours) to businesses in Wollongong and the surrounding area, giving participants the opportunity to experience industries and practices outside of their own, and to meet and talk with leaders from other organisations.
+- There are approximately 12 site visits (2 hours) to businesses in Wollongong and the surrounding area, giving participants the opportunity to experience industries and practices outside of their own, and to meet and talk with leaders from other organisations.
 These are always scheduled in the afternoon during work time.

-- There are 10 workshops (up to 3.5 hours) including a comprehensive program devised by our trusted leadership coach, Eleanor Hayman at Great Managers, covering subjects such as Personal Leadership Skills (self awareness & self management), Team Leadership Skills (how to have critical conversations & setting clear expectations) and Developing, Motivating and Engaging Staff.
-Also Coaching for Managers, Networking, Innovation and The Illawarra Economy.
+- There are 10 workshops (up to 3.5 hours) including a comprehensive program devised by our trusted leadership coach, Eleanor Hayman, covering subjects such as Personal Leadership Skills (self awareness & self management), Team Leadership Skills (how to have critical conversations & setting clear expectations) and Developing, Motivating and Engaging Staff.
+Also Coaching for Managers, Networking, and various other workshops.
 Workshops are participatory and some require background learning.
-These are always scheduled in the late afternoon during work time.
+These are always scheduled in the afternoon during work time.

 - There are 3 UOW Masterclasses (full day), two of which carry credit points towards a future MBA (if post-masterclass assessment is completed to standard).
-Subjects are Leadership, Governance and Community & Engagement.
+Subjects are Marketing, Leadership and Community & Engagement.
 These are always scheduled on a Saturday.

 - You will be paired with 2 different mentors during the program.
 Our mentors are from a broad range of industries and backgrounds, including for-profit, for-purpose and community groups.
-Mentors are matched after a ‘speed-networking’ event where each LIP member has a short amount of time with each mentor.
+You will have an opportunity to submit preferences for a mentor that will suit your needs and goals.
 Mentoring takes place at the convenience of both parties.
 Mentoring engagements are for a period of 4 months (formally) and often continue (informally) beyond the formal period.

 - There are numerous social events where participants will have the opportunity to flex their networking skills, including mentoring-based events, Leadership Illawarra Program alumni events and early morning coffee catch-ups.
-The Illawarra Connection provides a complimentary ticket to 1 Dinner Meeting, which is another great way to meet like-minded professionals from the region.
+The Illawarra Connection provides a complimentary ticket to 1 Dinner Meeting during the two year LIP program, which is another great way to meet like-minded professionals from the region.

 What are the benefits of the LIP?